puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

   - `find` action returns a list of all nodes matching a search filter
   - `ping` action returns a list of all nodes and their latencies
   - `inventory` action returns a list of Facts, Classes, and other information from all nodes
-  - this plugin's actions are exposed via higher-level wrappers, such as the mco ping command
+  - this plugin's actions are exposed via higher-level wrappers, such as the `mco ping` command
 * `puppetral` plugin
   - `find` action returns a Puppet resource of a given type and title and its variations across all nodes
   - `search` action returns all Puppet resources of a given type across all nodes
   - `create` action creates a given resource across all nodes
     - creating an exec resource allows for arbitrary management of nodes
 * `puppetd` plugin
-  - `enable` and `disable` actions enable and disable puppet agent on a node or nodes
+  - `enable` and `disable` actions will enable and disable puppet agent on a node or nodes
   - `runonce` action initiates a puppet agent run on all nodes
   - `last_run_summary` action retrieves the most recent Puppet run summary from all nodes
   - `status` action returns puppet agent's run status on all nodes